-All mandatory racing equipment is subject to inspection by The Colorado Karting Tour at any time.
-The safety of our competitors is not only our primary concern, but our primary responsibility as a racing series that utilizes and represents The International Karting Federation and their rule sets, methodologies, and practices.
+CKT follows The International Karting Federation’s technical and homologation requirements for all safety and protection devices, as well as for recommended safety equipment disclosures.
+All mandatory racing equipment is subject to inspection by CKT at any time.
+The safety of our competitors is not only our primary concern, but our primary responsibility as a racing series.
+All helmets must be inspected on an annual basis by CKT.

 Safety equipment is never, ever, ever a place to cut costs.
 While you don’t have to buy the most expensive safety equipment, you must consider it your own responsibility to invest in tested and certified safety gear.